tutupharirabu/tutupharirabu/README.md

 <br/>

 <div>
   👋🏻 Greetings!
-My full name is Irfan Zharauri Nanda Sudiyanto, and you may call me "_Irfan_" or "Zara.
+My full name is Irfan Zharauri Nanda Sudiyanto, and you may call me "Irfan" or "Zara.
 I’m a student majoring in Information Technology, with a strong passion for both Games Development and Web Development.

   <br/>